olivluca/actuino/README.md

 Since only one program at a time can open the serial port, this script keeps the port open and allows other programs to control the actuator through a TCP connection.
 This way multiple programs can control the actuator at the same time (though care should be taken to avoid conflicting movements).
-It also sends status messages to the running kodi instance at localhost to give some feedback about the dish movement.
+It also sends status messages to the running enigma2 instance at localhost to give some feedback about the dish movement.
 By default it listens on tcp port 12345, but you can specify a different port with the --port parameter.
 It should be left running all the time.